On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Abstract

 \section{Abstract}

-Parabolic, resp hyperbolic, embeddings of trees are those ones which do not fix a non-empty finite subtree and preserve precisely one, resp two, end(s).
-We prove that a locally finite tree with a parabolic embedding has infinitely many siblings, up to isomorphism, unless the tree is a one-way infinite path.
-We conclude that both conjectures of Bonato-Tardif and Tyomkyn hold for locally finite trees not having any hyperbolic embedding.
+Parabolic (resp. hyperbolic) self-embeddings of trees are those which do not fix a non-empty finite subtree and preserve precisely one (resp. two) end(s).
+We prove that a locally finite tree having a parabolic self-embedding is mutually embeddable with infinitely many pairwise non-isomorphic trees, unless the tree is a one-way infinite path.
+As a result, we conclude that two important properties identified by Bonato-Tardif and Tyomkyn hold for locally finite trees not having any hyperbolic self-embedding.